Ali-VB/Websiter-nextjs/docs/SUPABASE_AUTH_TROUBLESHOOTING.md

    - `http://localhost:3001/auth/reset-password`
    - For production: `https://yourdomain.com/auth/callback`, etc.

+**IMPORTANT**: Make sure to add URLs for all ports you're using.
+If your app runs on port 3001, you must have the 3001 URLs configured.

 **B. Email Confirmation Not Enabled**
 1. Go to **Authentication** → **Settings**
 2. Ensure "Email Confirmations" is toggled ON